Im-0xea/ibranching/README.md

 this reduces unneccasary complexity as most of us implicitly use this format while writing code, and only add these symbols because the language requires it

-one of the most common issue in c-style languages is missing semicolons

-and the endless debate where to put the braces is also starting to get old
+one of the most common issue in c-style languages is missing semicolons and the endless debate where to put the braces is also starting to get old

-ib is written in its own input, althought I also provide a transpiled c file

-ib itself is approximatly 60% of the length of its transpiled c counterpart and 90% of the file size
+ib is written in its own input, ib itself is approximatly 60% of the length of its transpiled c counterpart and 90% of the file size

 ### Example